SashG91/Off-The-Saddle/README.md

 Sashen Govender

 ## Project Overview
-*  The OFF THE SADDLE blog is a platform for cyclist of all ablities to visit and find out more about some of the most exciting and challenging cycle climbs in The UK who are either chasing their next King of the Mountain / Queen of the Mountain title.
+*  The OFF THE SADDLE blog is a platform for cyclist of all ablities to visit and find out more about some of the most exciting and challenging cycle climbs in The UK who are either chasing their next King of the Mountain / Queen of the Mountain title or looking for something new and exciting.

 * You can view the deployed website [here](https://off-the-saddle.herokuapp.com/).